pouyarezaei/simpleinterpreter/README.md

 #### What is this project?

-This is a simple interpreter based on Antler tool and developed using Java and Kotlin for the Android platform
+This is a simple interpreter based on Antlr tool and developed using Java and Kotlin for the Android platform

 #### What is antlr ?